-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 Be Affectionate

-Dog-like affection should be just a bit clumsy and over-eager, like a cocker spaniel wagging his tail.
+Doglike affection should be just a bit clumsy and overeager, like a cocker spaniel wagging its tail.
 This is best when accompanied by an over-all shaggy appearance, obtained not only by tweedy clothes, but by keeping the hair mussed and just a little too long, and particularly by assuming a shaggy expression.
 This takes practice, but is well worth the effort.

 Be Sought After

 You have only to watch a bargain sale to realize that no woman wants anything unless other women want it, too.
-The wise husband makes this principle work for him and not against him.
+Make this principle work for you and not against you.

-Be sought after by women and--more important--let your wife know about it.
+Be sought after by women and– more important– let your wife know it.
 We can take it for granted that women will pursue you, as they will most men.
 However, if you aren't outwardly attractive, have no fear.
 Seeming to be sought after is just as good, as long as you make it convincing.

 "Who, Davie?"